 By Dharmendra Pradhan

-The Author Dharmendra Pradhan is Union Education and Skill development Minister
+The author, Shri Dharmendra Pradhan, is Union Education Minister